• Types of Axes

 • No sheath provided

-The Hultafors Hand-forged Swedish Felling Axe boasts a large 3.3 lb head, made from hand-forged high carbon steel.
+The Hultafors ABY Swedish Forest Axe boasts a light 1.4 lb head, made from Alloy steel.
 This is coupled with a light hickory wood handle.

 Designed to take deep and wide cuts, you can use the weight of the axe to do most of the felling for you.

-Straight from the world's oldest axe maker, you can expect quality and craftsmanship when you buy this well-designed product.
-It's a good light-weight axe, made from high-quality materials.
-As the whole thing weighs in at only 4.4l bs for the entire, this fantastic product would be well-suited to beginners.
+Straight from the world’s oldest axe maker, you can expect quality and craftsmanship when you buy this well-designed product.
+It’s a good light-weight axe, made from high-quality materials.
+As the whole thing weighs in at only 2lbs for the entire, this fantastic product would be well-suited to beginners.

 Better yet, it's one of the cheaper options featured here, so you can get yourself a great and reliable product without the extortionate price tag.